Correspondence theorems for tropical curves I: Correspondence theorem for superabundant curves of genus one II: Existence of smoothings for general cases

-Here we give several examples in the case of genus one cubic curves in $\Bbb P^3$.
-The most standard superabundant case, which is the subject of Speyer's original well-spacedness condition \cite{S}, is given in the following figure (Figure \ref{fig:cubic}).
+\begin{example} Here we give several examples in the case of cubic curves of genus one in $\Bbb P^3$.
+The is one of the most typical superabundant cases, and various cases appeared in the main text of this paper can be realized in this example.